Krzysztof Zanussi

 Krzysztof Pius Zanussi (born 17 June 1939) is a Polish film and theatre director, producer and screenwriter.
 He is a professor of European film at the European Graduate School in Saas-Fee, Switzerland where he conducts a summer workshop.
 He is also a professor at the Krzysztof Kieślowski Film School of the University of Silesia in Katowice.

-He is the recipient of the Golden Lion at the 1984 Venice Film Festival for A Year of the Quiet Sun, the Jury Prize at the 1980 Cannes Film Festival for The Constant Factor as well as two Grands Prix at the 1977 and 2000 Gdynia Film Festival for Camouflage and Life as a Fatal Sexually Transmitted Disease respectively.
+He is the recipient of the Golden Lion at the 1984 Venice Film Festival for A Year of the Quiet Sun, the Jury Prize at the 1980 Cannes Film Festival for The Constant Factor as well as two Grands Prix at the 1977 and 2000 Gdynia Film Festival for Camouflage and Life as a Fatal Sexually Transmitted Disease, respectively.

 Biography

 Zanussi was born in 1939 in Warsaw as an only child of Jerzy Zanussi and Wanda (née Niewiadomska).
 His father was of Italian ancestry and worked as a structural engineer.

 Zanussi studied physics at Warsaw University (Uniwersytet Warszawski) and philosophy at the Jagiellonian University (Uniwersytet Jagielloński) in Kraków.
-A graduate of the prestigious National Film School in Łódź (1967).
+He is a graduate of the prestigious National Film School in Łódź (1967).

 He is a director of the Polish Film Studio TOR and has received several prizes and awards, including the David di Donatello Prize of the Accademia del Cinema Italiano, the Cavalier's Cross of the Polonia Restituta Order, and the Cavalier de L'Ordre des Sciences et Lettres.

 Krzysztof Zanussi has written On editing an amateur film (1968), Discourse on an amateur film (1978) and a book of memoirs The Time to Die (1997).
 He appeared as himself in Camera Buff (1979), a film about an amateur film maker, directed by his friend Krzysztof Kieślowski.
 His film The Constant Factor (1980) (Constans) received the Jury Prize at the 1980 Cannes Film Festival.
 During the 1980s, he spent much of his time in the West.

 Among the films that he made during this time was a film entitled From a Far Country: Pope John Paul II (1981) about the life of Karol Wojtyła in the context of the complicated history of modern Poland.
 His 1989 film Inventory was entered into the 16th Moscow International Film Festival.
 His 2000 film Life as a Fatal Sexually Transmitted Disease won the Golden St. George at the 22nd Moscow International Film Festival.

 His 2002 film The Supplement was entered into the 24th Moscow International Film Festival where it won the FIPRESCI Special Mention.